Recruiter’s guide to the job interview process: steps, timeline, and how to improve it

 Table of contents

 Because of this importance, organizations must take the time to refine and perfect their job interview process.
 This article will provide an overview of how to do so and tips on how to structure and improve your interview process over time.
+But first, let’s start with the basics.

 What is the job interview process?

-9 steps to the job interview process
+10 steps of the job interview process

 We encourage recruiters and hiring managers to review this list and focus on the stages that will be most important to the desired outcome.